-The Wolfeboro Garden Club will host conservation biologist Chris Schadler on Tuesday, January 13 at 1:00 p.m. at All Saints Church in Wolfeboro.
-The program is open to the public.
+The Wolfeboro Garden Club hosted conservation biologist Chris Schadler on Tuesday, January 13 at 1:00 p.m. at All Saints Church in Wolfeboro.

-Schadler will discuss the eastern coyote, a uniquely Northeastern animal shaped by both western coyote ancestry and eastern wolf DNA.
-Her talk will explore coyote ecology, behavior, and what coexistence with wildlife means in our region.
-The program will also touch on the possible return of the eastern wolf and how people, coyotes, and wolves may share the landscape.
+Schadler discussed the eastern coyote, a uniquely Northeastern animal shaped by both western coyote ancestry and eastern wolf DNA.
+Her talk explored coyote ecology, behavior, and what coexistence with wildlife means in our region.
+The program also touched on the possible return of the eastern wolf and how people, coyotes, and wolves may share the landscape.

 Community members interested in learning more about the Wolfeboro Garden Club are encouraged to attend.
 The club is a welcoming, apolitical organization focused on caring for Wolfeboro’s ten town gardens, supporting local scholarships, and fostering appreciation for the natural world.
 No gardening experience is required—just an interest in nature and community.